 Before getting started with Puppeteer proxy server integration, you'll need to install some basic tools: Node.js and a code editor of your choice.
 After that, create a Node.js project and install the required packages.
-You may find a detailed guide on installing and running Puppeteer in our blog post and the official Puppeteer page.
+You can find a detailed guide on installing and running Puppeteer in our blog post and the official Puppeteer page.

-We will look at two different authentication methods.
+There are two different authentication methods.

 const puppeteer = require('puppeteer');